Resources to Myanmar

-As Myanmar embarks on the process of economic development, significant investment is expected to occur in resources, infrastructure and agriculture.
-The development of Myanmar’s resources will create opportunities for Australian companies, both as potential investors in mining and oil and gas projects and as suppliers of related goods, services and technology.
+The resources sector is an important pillar of the Myanmar economy and while significant investment is already occurring in the oil and gas sector, mining investment is also expected to grow in the coming years.
+The development of Myanmar’s resources will create opportunities for Australian companies, both as potential investors in mining, oil and gas projects,and as suppliers of related goods, services and technology.

 The oil and gas sector is already a significant source of foreign investment and revenue for the government, particularly through offshore production in the Bay of Bengal and the Andaman Sea.
 Natural gas from these projects is exported via pipeline to Thailand and China and is also used to generate electricity for domestic consumption.
-Exports of natural gas increased by nearly 70 per cent to 7.7 trillion cubic feet in the 12 months to September 2013 and were valued at US$3.6 billion, almost 40 per cent of Myanmar’s total exports (Source: Asian Development Bank, Asian Development Outlook – Myanmar, 2014, 6 Feb 2015).
+The production of natural gas has been strong as according to the US Energy Information Administration, it went from 450 billion cubic feet in 2012 to 692 billion cubic feet in 2015, due in part to the Zawtika gas project coming on-line in 2014.

 Opportunities exist for Australian companies in the following areas:

 Local companies are active in the mining sector, but often lack access to modern technology and practices.
 Mining is still predominantly small scale, labour intensive and lacking in basic environmental and safety measures.
-Foreign investment in the mining sector is very limited, but this is expected to change once the mining law reform is implemented.
+Foreign investment in the mining sector is very limited, but this is expected to change once the rules and regulations from the amended mining law are implemented.

 The oil and gas sector is more advanced with a number of existing international producers including:

 Low cost products are available in Myanmar, but their quality and reliability can vary.
 Some major international equipment suppliers and contractors are establishing a presence.
 Demand is expected to increase for higher tech, higher quality products that offer greater reliability and comply with international standards.